 Shiite leader Muqtada al-Sadr (R) recently demonstrated his eagerness to tap into Iraq's Sunni voter base by accepting invitations to visit with the crown princes of Saudi Arabia and Abu Dhabi.

 (KHALIL AL-MURSHIDI/AFP/Getty Images)

 In Iraq, domestic politics are an international affair.
-The multiplicity of interest groups represented in the country's central government — meant to ensure a degree of inclusiveness in the wake of Saddam Hussein's repressive administration — complicates coalition building, leaving room for nearby states to insert their own competing agendas.
+The multiplicity of interest groups represented in the country's central government -- meant to ensure inclusion in Baghdad in the wake of Saddam Hussein's repressive administration -- complicates coalition building, leaving room for nearby states to insert their own competing agendas.
 Regional powers such as Turkey, Iran and the countries of the Gulf Cooperation Council lend financial and political support to many Iraqi parties, and, where applicable, to their affiliated militias.

 But as provincial and parliamentary elections, tentatively scheduled for 2018, approach in Iraq, their help may not be as welcome as it once was.
-Now that Iraqi forces have reclaimed Mosul from the Islamic State, the government in Baghdad has a unique opportunity to move the country forward, free of the security woes that previously hamstrung it.
-As part of that effort, many politicians are championing nationalism, condemning corruption and rejecting external influence to satisfy popular demand from sectarian and ethnic groups.
-Iraqi politics are evolving and, with them, the relationships between foreign powers and domestic parties.
+Now that Iraqi forces have reclaimed Mosul from the Islamic State, the government in Baghdad has a unique opportunity to move the country forward free of the security woes that previously hamstrung it.
+As part of that effort, many politicians are championing nationalism, condemning corruption and rejecting external...